-What are My Rights if I Was Abused at School?
+What Are My Rights If I Was Abused At School?

 Children and teenagers spend most of the day at school where they deserve to feel safe.
 Students are in a vulnerable position at school, being in the care, supervision and control of teachers and education support staff such as aides, counsellors and other employees.
 Sadly, the Royal Commission into Institutional Responses to Child Sexual Abuse revealed many children have suffered from sexual and physical abuse in Victorian schools.
 Perpetrators are highly manipulative, using a variety of techniques to groom students over a period of time, to control children and to try to stop them from disclosing the abuse.